-Dialysis is a kidney replacement option that does some of the things healthy kidneys do.
+Dialysis is a kidney replacement option, when transplant is not immediately available, that does some of the things healthy kidneys do.
 It is needed when your own kidneys fail or can no longer function well enough to take care of your body’s needs.

-There are multiple types of dialysis: hemodialysis and peritoneal dialysis.
+There are two main types of dialysis: hemodialysis and peritoneal dialysis.

-Hemodialysis (Hemo) – uses a machine to clean waste from your blood.
-Your blood flows on one side of a natural or artificial membrane, with special fluid on the other side.
+Hemodialysis (Hemo) – This entails using a machine to clean waste from your blood.
+Your blood flows on one side of an artificial membrane, with special fluid on the other side.
 The membrane permits waste molecules (extra fluid, electrolytes, etc.) that have built up in the blood to pass into the fluid and be removed, thus cleaning your blood.

 - In-center hemodialysis – dialysis that is done in a center with the staff providing all of the care.